-1. Select a suitable landing field, maintain desired landing trajectory.
-2. If a RV is fitted, rotate the balloon, so the balloon lands on the longer side of the basket.
-3. Passengers to adopt correct emergency position for fast landing.
-Prepare them for being dragged on the ground after landing.
-4. Descend gently.
-5. Consider possibility to stop the envelope with a convenient obstacle (tree, bushes) 6.
-Switch off the pilot flames on all burner units.
-7. Parachute/ Paralite (s/n up to 2199) Open the deflation system completely by the red line.
-Parachute/ Paralite (from s/n 2200) Open the deflation system completely by the red-white line.
-SV, SLV, LV Open the deflation system completely by the red line.
-8. Prevent people from leaving basket until so instructed.
+- 1. Select a suitable landing field, maintain desired landing trajectory. - 2.
+If a RV is fitted, rotate the balloon, so the balloon lands on the longer side of the basket. - 3.
+Passengers to adopt correct emergency position for fast landing.
+Prepare them for being dragged on the ground after landing. - 4.
+Descend gently. - 5.
+Consider possibility to stop the envelope with a convenient obstacle (tree, bushes...) - 6.
+Switch off the pilot flames on all burner units. - 7.
+Red line open the deflation system completely. - 8.
+Prevent people from leaving basket until so instructed.

-Combination of fast horizontal motion and vertical descend is extremely dangerous and must be avoided.
+WARNING Combination of fast horizontal motion and vertical descend is extremely dangerous and must be avoided.
 The touchdown is to be performed with as low a rate of descend as possible.